Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

     - @c "centered"
   - @c "stops": an array of which columns to skip over when changing the column's content alignment.\n This is an array of @c "position" items.
-- @c "columns-group": a numeric array representing which columns to apply label grouping to.\n Down each provided column, this will combine consecutive cells with the same label into one cell.
+- @c "column-group": a numeric array representing which columns to apply label grouping to.\n Down each provided column, this will combine consecutive cells with the same label into one cell.
-- @c "columns-color": an array of column and color pairs, which contain the following properties:
+- @c "column-color": an array of column and color pairs, which contain the following properties:
   - @c "position": which column to apply a background color.\n Refer to the [position](#position-properties) properties that are available.
   - @c "background": the background color of the column.
   - @c "stops": an array of which rows to skip over when changing the column's color.\n This is an array of @c "position" items.
-- @c "columns-borders": an array of column border specifications, which contain the following:
+- @c "column-borders": an array of column border specifications, which contain the following:
   - @c "position": which column to edit.\n
        Refer to the [position](#position-properties) properties that are available.
   - @c "borders": an array of boolean values, representing whether the borders of the cell should be drawn.
 These values go clockwise, starting at 12 o'clock.
   - @c "stops": an array of which rows to skip over when changing the column's borders.\n This is an array of @c "position" items.
-- @c "columns-highlight": an array of column highlight specifications, which contain the following:
+- @c "column-highlight": an array of column highlight specifications, which contain the following:
   - @c "position": which column to edit.\n
        Refer to the [position](#position-properties) properties that are available.
   - @c "borders": an array of boolean values, representing whether the borders of the cell should be drawn.
 These values go clockwise, starting at 12 o'clock.
   - @c "stops": an array of which rows to skip over when changing the column's cell highlighting.\n This is an array of @c "position" items.
-- @c "add-aggregates": an array of aggregate definitions that will be added to the table.\n Each aggregate node contains the following properties:
+- @c "aggregates": an array of aggregate definitions that will be added to the table.\n Each aggregate node contains the following properties:
   - @c "type": where to add the aggregate.\n
     Available options are: